 Court upholds guilty verdict for Russian opposition leader

-Russian opposition leader Alexei Navalny speaks at a news conference in his campaign office in St. Petersburg, Russia, Saturday, Feb.
+Alexei Navalny, Russia's most prominent opposition figure, has opened his first r... .
+Russian opposition leader Alexei Navalny speaks with his supporters at the opening of his campaign office in St. Petersburg, Russia, Saturday, Feb.
 4, 2017.
-Alexei Navalny, Russia's most prominent opposition figure, has opened his first regional office for a presidential bid, despite an imminent court verdict that could bar him from running.

 Add your comments below